locationtech/udig-platform/docs/user/en/Quickstart.rst

 To start out with we are going to load some of the sample data you downloaded earlier.

 #.
 Choose :menuselection:`Layer --> Add` from the menu bar to open up the :doc:`Add Data wizard`
 #.
-Select :doc:`Files` from the list of data sources
+Select :doc:`/concepts/Files` from the list of data sources
 #.
 Press **Next** to open up a file dialog
 #.
 Select the following file from your data folder: **10m_admin_0_countries.shp**
 #.
 Press **Open**